OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 Then execute the command `poetry install` in the root of your extension to install the new dependency.

-## The charting extension
+### The charting extension

-The following section assumes that you're using the `openbb-charting` extension, although the same principles apply to any other extension.
+> In theory the same principles apply to any other extension.

-### Add a visualization to an existing SDK command
+#### Add a visualization to an existing SDK command

 One should first ensure that the already implemented endpoint is available in the [charting router](openbb_sdk/extensions/charting/openbb_charting/charting_router.py).